Chapter 3. Schemas - Structure and Semantics

 Group Work I

-Group Work I. Identify desired metadata elements for the collection.
-List in a table all of the following:
+Step 3.
+Identify desired metadata elements for the collection.
+List in a table (use the template) all of the following:

 1. Desired Element